Flyweight in C#

-Flyweight is a structural design pattern that allows programs to support vast quantities of objects by keeping their memory consumption low.
+Flyweight is a Conceptual design pattern that allows programs to support vast quantities of objects by keeping their memory consumption low.

 Pattern achieves it by sharing parts of object state between multiple objects.
 In other words, the Flyweight saves RAM by caching the same data used by different objects.